wtsia/Blog-Site/roverblog/content/posts/Scalability.md

 - Caching issues: powerusers can still put heavy load on a single server

 - How to solve the problem: Sessions typically implemented per server, you can't use RR, cant use true load balancing
-    - i.e. user Alice being able to keep sessions in server 1 over and over to be usefu;
+    - i.e. user Alice being able to keep sessions in server 1 over and over to be useful
 - What if you turn the load balancer into a server that stores sessions?
 Well what if it dies?
 What are the redundancies?
     - Instead, we can use RAID, Redundant Array of Independent Disks
         - RAID0,1,...10..